ranzhe/ttrss_fullpost/README.md

 ttrss_fullpost
 ==============

 A Tiny Tiny RSS plugin to convert feeds with partial posts into feeds with full posts.
-Relies on PHP-Readability to suss out the full article text, and (new!) now features a tab in the TT-RSS preferences where you can specify which feeds should be processed.
+Relies on PHP-Readability to suss out the full article text.

+This Plugin process ALL articles, except this in the preferences excluded.
+You can specify which feeds should NOT be processed.

 Installation
 ------------------------

 Create an "af_fullpost" folder in your TT-RSS "plugins" folder.
-Put copies of both "init.php" and "Readability.inc.php" into that folder.
+Put copies of "init.php", "JSLikeHTMLElement.php" and "Readability.php" into that folder.

 Configuration
 ------------------------
-In the TT-RSS preferences, you should now find a new tab called "FullPost."
-In that tab is a giant text field, where you can specify the feeds you want to run through PHP-Readability in a JSON array:
+In the TT-RSS preferences, you should now find a new tab called "Exclude FullPost."
+In that tab is a giant text field, where you can specify the feeds you want to EXCLUDE through PHP-Readability comma-separated:

-    [
-      "kotaku.com",
-      "destructoid",
-      "arstechnica.com"
-    ]
+site1.com, site2.org, site3.de

 Note that this will consider the feed to match if the feed's "link" URL contains any element's text.
-Most notably, Destructoid's posts are linked through Feedburner, and so "destructoid.com" doesn't match--but there is a "Destructoid" in the Feedburner URL, so "destructoid" will.
-(Link comparisons are case-insensitive.)

 References